michalis0/Cloud-and-Advanced-Analytics/labs/01-Intro-to-GCP/README.md

 ## Lab Walkthrough
 In this lab, TAs will demonstrate the following on the Google Console:
 * Google Cloud account setup
-* Exploring Google Cloud Console features, specifically Billing, Storage, Big Query, AI, Cloud Functions
+* Exploring Google Cloud Console features, Billing, Storage, Big Query, AI, Cloud Functions
 * Introduction to serverless backend with Cloud Functions
 * Deploying your first streamlit app in Google Cloud